Luton DART: Interchange

+Ridership

+In March 2024, following one year of operation, it was reported that 2.7 million passengers had used the service.
+This figure increased to 6 million passengers total by March 2025 with 80% of passengers travelling to or from London.

 Future developments

 As part of the proposals for the expansion of Luton Airport, it is envisaged that the DART line would be extended eastwards to terminate at a new station serving Terminal 2.